TheLimeGlass/Skacket/README.md

 # Skacket

-An addon dedicated to hacking things and maintained packet syntaxes.
+An addon dedicated to hacking things and maintaining packet syntaxes.